 2.)
 Dogs provide a loyal listener, and this can build confidence and rediscover a motivation for the child.
 A dog is a reassuring, uncritical audience who will not mind if mistakes are made.
 Children can read to the dog, uninterrupted; comments will not be made.
 Errors can be addressed in other contexts at other times.

 3.)
 This positive experience of reading with a dog can help children who are struggling to reconnect with the pleasure of reading.

-The topic needs more research, but here at Scientific Nutritional Products we think it is a round of applause for our dogs - yet again proving they really are man’s best friend!
+We at Scientific Nutritional Products give a big round of applause for our dogs - yet again proving they really are man’s best friend!

 To view our range of Horse Supplements and Dog Joint Supplements including our bestselling Canine Joint Right providing Glucosamine for Dogs visit our website www.horsesupplementsdirect.co.uk or Tel: 01377 250105 to speak to the team at Scientific Nutritional Products.
 Visit the website or our Facebook page to keep up with our informative, weekly blog looking at a range of equine and canine issues.